 Beijing is also very interested in Russian weapons systems starting from the R-37M, RVV-MD air-to-air missiles to the long-range hypersonic Kh 47M2 Kinzhal and Drel guided bombs.
 The increase in tension in the inaccessible border areas with India, where climatic conditions and logistics prevent the use of part of the aircraft under the People's Liberation Army Air Force, forces Beijing to conduct CAP (Combat Air Patrol) missions long-range with national aircraft armed with long-range PL-15 and PL-21 missiles in order to discourage and inhibit any Indian actions.
 The eventual arrival of the Su-57 in the ranks of the PLAAF would go to implement the long-range defensive capabilities, in particular thanks to the Kinzhal, but at the same time offensive with a wide range of missiles and wide-range guided ammunition in particular the cruise missile Kh-59MK2.

-Furthermore, the PLAN would be considering the hypothesis of a naval version to be used on future CATOBAR aircraft carriers (Catapult Assisted Take Off But Arrested Recovery) starting from Type 003 and later in order to support the J-31 and replace the J-15 (photo).
+Furthermore, the PLAN would be evaluating the hypothesis of a naval version to be used on future CATOBAR aircraft carriers (Catapult Assisted Take Off But Arrested Recovery) starting from Type 003 and later in order to support the J-31 and replace the J-15 (photo).

 This Chinese strengthening is of great concern to the Government of Hanoi, which according to the national press would like to purchase 2030-12 copies of the fifth generation Russian aircraft by 24 to counterbalance the gap in its air forces with the most recent and modern aircraft supplied. to the PLAAF (J-11D, J-20 and Su-35).

-Algeria is a historic buyer of Russian military hardware: from Kilo-class submarines (Project 636M and 636.1) to the S-400 and Pantsir SM air defense systems, passing through the T-90SA and BMPT-72 Terminator 2 tanks. economic difficulties, is today struggling with the replacement of the now obsolete Mig-25 Foxhound to conclude the renewal process of the first combat line started from the replacement of the Mig-21 and Mig-23 with the Sukhoi-30MKA and Mig -29M / M2.
-According to local media reports, on December 27, 2019 an agreement was signed between Algiers and Moscow for the purchase of Sukhoi Su-34, Su-35 (photo) and also a batch of 14 Su-57s, news, however, never confirmed by neither of the two MoDs.
-The purchase of the Felon would constitute a further confirmation of the Algerian desire to act as a reference nation in the MENA area (Middle East and North Africa, ed) and prove to be more advanced and powerful than the Rabat monarchy, its great regional challenger.
+Algeria is a historic buyer of Russian military hardware: from Kilo-class submarines (Project 636M and 636.1) to the S-400 and Pantsir SM air defense systems, passing through the T-90SA and BMPT-72 Terminator 2 tanks. economic difficulties, is today struggling with the replacement of the now obsolete Mig-25 Foxhound to conclude the renewal process of the first combat line started starting from the replacement of the Mig-21 and Mig-23 with the Sukhoi-30MKA and Mig -29M / M2.
+According to local media reports, on 27 December 2019 an agreement was signed between Algiers and Moscow for the purchase of Sukhoi Su-34, Su-35 (photo) and also a batch of 14 Su-57s, news, however, never confirmed by neither of the two MoDs.
+The purchase of the Felon would constitute a further confirmation of the Algerian desire to act as a reference nation in the MENA area (Middle East and North Africa, ed) and prove itself more advanced and powerful than the Rabat monarchy, its great regional challenger.

 In addition to these nations there would also be some rumors from India, which after rejecting the FGFA project in 2018, would be retracing its steps following the modernization of the Chinese air component and the development of the Pakistani fifth-generation aircraft AZM Project which make the Sukhoi Su-30MKI, the pivot of Indian defense, in need of being joined by more modern carriers.